Drabc/Url-Shortener/README.md

 ### Backend

-- Rework client types, update docker compose to only require what is needed, update configs to only require what is needed
 - Add integration tests
 - Rate limits anonymous vs account
 - Open API throws exception.
 See if it can use results instead.